h-mj/carota/README.md

 # Demo

-You can try out this application at [this link](https://morkovka2.herokuapp.com) by singing in using email `demo@example.com` and password `demodemo`.
+You can try out this application at [this link](https://morkovka2.herokuapp.com) by signing in using email `demo@example.com` and password `demodemo`.